The Upper dolpo trek is one of the most popular treks as it passes through Phoksundo lake, feature in Eric Valli’s Oscar-nominated movie “Caravan”.

 Magical Upper dolpo trekking is famous with its isolated area and it was opened in 1982 for the trekkers.
 The local inhabitants still earn their livelihood by trading commodities like salt, cotton, barley, and rice in Tibet.
 Dolpo trek is equally popular as a dolpo circuit trek.
 Special tent camping Upper dolpa trekking is possible to visit at any time (except winter) throughout the year.

-Upper dolpo trekking is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
+Adventure upper dolpo trekking is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Beautiful mountains through forests, hills and quaint and tiny villages.
-Magical Upper dolpo trek is a part of Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the dolpo valley, passing through intriguing tiny villages, Buddhist monasteries.
+Hike dolpa is a part of the Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the Dolpo valley, passing through intriguing tiny villages, Buddhists monasteries.
 The trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 The Sherpa villages and Buddhist monasteries, Abundant flora and fauna, Discover Shey Phoksundo Lake, challenging Numa la and Baga la passes along the route, Ancient and isolated villages, Shey Gomba monastery, Enthralling culture and tradition , Old Buddhist monasteries, Enthralling culture and tradition, Experience the vast array of wildlife inhabiting the region, Believed to be a inhabitants of Snow Leopard with many other wild animals.